 There are many ways of adding personalised elements to your wedding ceremony.
 Sand ceremonies are becoming increasingly popular.
 They can be a lovely way of including children that the couple have, either together, or with previous partners.
 Used in this way, it is a symbolic act acknowledging the importance of the family bond formed by the marriage that is being celebrated.

 You can buy the separate items needed yourself.
 You can choose bottles, jars, vases or even picture frames.
 You can spend anything from a few pounds to a small fortune!
 It really is up to you.
-If it suits your theme, items like vintage jars and bottles can be picked up from charity shops.
+If it suits your theme, items like vintage jars and bottles can be picked up from charity shops and auction sites.
 Mason jars are currently widely available in many shops.

-Sand Blending sets, and other made-to-order items, are available in Liverpool Celebrant Ceremony Essentials Etsy shop
+All of the Sand Blending sets in this blog were supplied by me.
+Sand Ceremony sets and other made-to-order items, are available in my Liverpool Celebrant Etsy shop

-The following is an example Sand Ceremony, written for a couple and their three children.
-Of course, your Celebrant will write something especially for you and your family circumstances.
+The following is an example of a Sand Ceremony, written for a couple and their two children.
+Of course, your Celebrant will be delighted to write something especially for you and your family circumstances.

-Today you have committed to share the rest of your lives together.
+Today, you have committed to share the rest of your lives together in a loving and supportive life-long relationship.

 But there is not only you two.

-Your children Jordan, Lilly and Alexis are also part of your relationship.
+Your children Jordan and Alexis are also part of your relationship.

 This new family relationship is symbolised through the pouring of these individual bottles of sand.